saranyaeaswaran/exploratory-testing-tools/README.md

 [GUID Test and Validate](http://guid.us/Test/GUID): I use this tool to check GUIDs to make sure that they are valid.

 ## Miscellaneous Tools:
+* [Formatter/Validator](https://www.freeformatter.com/): Long List of various tools include several formatters, validators, code minifiers, string escapers, encoders and decoders, message digesters, web resources and more.
+* [Portable Apps](https://portableapps.com/apps): Long List of various purpose useful apps
+* [Markup Validator](https://validator.w3.org/): This validator checks the markup validity of Web documents in HTML, XHTML, SMIL, MathML, etc. If you wish to validate specific content such as RSS/Atom feeds or CSS stylesheets, MobileOK content, or to find broken links
 * [Rubular](https://rubular.com/r/bsCRGzMcYE): This is a regex editor that allows you to put in a regex, add a string to test, and find out whether your string matches the regex.
 It is specifically designed for Ruby but can be used with other languages as well.
 * [NumVerify](https://numverify.com/): This tool is helpful when you are testing international phone numbers.
 It lets you know whether a given number is valid, and which country it is valid in.
 * [WePay Testing](https://developer.wepay.com/docs/articles/testing): I use this site when I need a fake bank account to test with.
 It also lists fake credit card numbers for use in testing.
 Some of the features may be specific to Chase Bank.